Breaking Mechanical Holography in Combinatorial Metamaterials

 \section{Mechanical Compatibility}

 For each of the aforementioned three lattices, we will consider combinatorial metamaterials constructed by positioning each block within the lattice in any one of its possible orientations.
-We will restrict ourselves to lattices in which all blocks are of the same type, but clearly many aspects of the present work may be generalized to lattices which mix different block types.
+We will restrict ourselves to lattices in which all blocks are of the same type, \rs{though} many aspects of the present work may be generalized to lattices \rs{composed of mixed} block types.
 To test for mechanical compatibility, we will follow loops of successive adjacent blocks within the lattice.
-Namely, we assume that one block deforms to one of its two polarizations, then based on the direction of deformation of its facets we deduce how its neighboring blocks should deform, and continue in such a sequence of blocks until we return to the block from which we started this analysis.
-If there is a consistent assignment of polarization for all blocks along this loop, we have mechanical compatibility, and at least as far as this loop is concerned, the blocks can all deform in tandem according to their soft mode.
-If, on the other hand, after completing the loop, we reach a contradiction, then we will say that this loop is frustrated, since the blocks along it cannot all simultaneously deform to their soft mode.
+Namely, we assume that one block deforms \rs{into} one of its two polarizations, then --- based on the direction of deformation of its facets --- we deduce how its neighboring blocks \rs{must} deform, and continue \rs{this process} until we return to the \rs{original} block.
+If there is a consistent assignment of polarization for all blocks along this loop, \rs{the deformation is compatible, and} the blocks can all deform in tandem according to their soft mode.
+If, on the other hand, \rs{we encounter} a contradiction \rs{upon closing the loop, the configuration is said to be} frustrated, \rs{indicating that not all blocks can deform} simultaneously \rs{in} their soft mode.